Skip to main content

 • Keep the person lying down until medical help arrives.

 Heat illness is a serious but easily preventable health risk.
-During the hot summer months, always remember to watch out for your fellow community members in need.
+During the hot months, always remember to watch out for your fellow community members in need.
 Equipped with the knowledge of how to aid a person in distress, you just may save someone’s life.

 Be sure to check out part two of this series, which deals with tips for working in high temperatures.